Disaster Response, Preparedness and Safety

 Classes

-E450003 Fire Prevention Poster (SF268) - Posters should promote a fire prevention message and be appropriate to display during National Fire Prevention Week or to promote fire safety at specific times of the year (Halloween, 4th of July, etc.).
+E450002 Fire Prevention Poster or Scrapbook (SF268) - Poster or scrapbook promoting a fire prevention message and be appropriate to display during National Fire Prevention Week or to promote fire safety at specific times of the year (Halloween, 4th of July, etc.).
 Originality, clarity and artistic impression will all be judged.
 Do not include live fireworks, matches or other flammable/explosive/hazardous materials.
 Any entry containing this material will be disqualified.
-Posters must be constructed of commercial poster board at least 11 inches x 14 inches but not larger than 22 inches x 28 inches.

 Division